reidgs/TerraBot/README.md

 #### WHENEVER ####
 The bulk of test files consist of WHENEVER constraints.
 These are subtests that are activiated whenever a particular condition is met.
 WHENEVER constraints consist of a trigger and a body, which is a sequence of WAIT, ENSURE, SET, and PRINT subconstraints that specify what behavior is expected of the system.

 The triggers for WHENEVER constraints can be a Boolean relation or a date-time.
-The Boolean relations can consist of numbers, sensor values, and actuator states (**light, temperature, humidity, smoist, current, wlevel, led, wpump, fan, camera, ping, mtime**).  **mtime** is the number of seconds past midnight -- you can get the hour of the day using (mtime//3600).
+The Boolean relations can consist of numbers, sensor values, and actuator states (**light, temperature, humidity, smoist, current, wlevel, led, wpump, fan, camera, ping, time, mtime**).  **time** is the clock time, in seconds; **mtime** is the number of seconds past midnight -- you can get the hour of the day using (mtime//3600).
 The date-time trigger is specified in terms of the first occurrence, and every time it finishes, another 24 hours are added on to the trigger time.
 Examples include:
 ```
 WHENVER smoist[0] < 450 or smoist[1] < 450 # Every time either soil moisture sensor gets below 450>`
 WHENEVER wpump # Every time the pump is turned on